jchbesant/1Centre-HTML-Parser-/README.md

 from the list.
 The HTML document is therefore Valid if all the tags are popped and the list is empty.

+I was not able to do any automated test as I am not familiar with doing that on Python.
+Sorry for the inconvenience.
+I tried to use pytest through PyCharm but was not sure how it worked with a function like this.

+Let me know if there is anything that I did not think about/missed or did incorrectly as I would like to improve with my programming.
+Thanks!

 Assumptions:
 - A tag must have a minimum length: 3 - since the smallest tags consist of a less-than sign; charachter; greater-than sign.
 Any length less than this for a tag will give an Invalid output.
 This will also give tags with extra whitespaces an Invalid output.
-- Self-closing tags are given in the format br/ or div/ (brackets included).
+- Self-closing tags are given in the format br/ or div/ (lt and gt signs included).

-I was not able to do any automated test as I am not familiar with doing that on Python.
-Sorry for the inconvenience.
-I tried to use pytest through PyCharm but was not sure how it worked with a function like this.